 Even though Vietnam is relatively safe to travel to, there are certain precautions that you should take when you are traveling to Vietnam; here are some of our tips or precautions that you should take.

-Crime in Vietnam
+Types Of Crime in Vietnam

 In fact, in a city like Ho Chi Minh, the crime level is comparable to other cities of a similar size throughout Asia.
 Foreigners traveling to Vietnam usually fall victim to non-violent property crimes, usually confrontational crimes of opportunity.

 Some Types Of Vietnam’s Crimes Of Opportunity Explained.